roob-p/SuperAdminLauncher/README.md

 ## ⚠️ Warning
 This utility is very simple but powerful.
-It bypass the UAC prompts, so only run files you trust and avoid using on downloaded files without verifying them.
+It bypasses the UAC prompts, so only run files you trust and avoid using on downloaded files without verifying them.
 Misuse can compromise your system.
 Use responsibly.